kishita1810/gee-gees_ACC_Quanser_Competition/README.md

 # Quanser Self-Driving Car Competition - University of Ottawa Team

 ## Project Overview
-This repository contains the code developed for Stage 1 of the 2025 Quanser American Control Conference Self-Driving Car Student Competition.
+This repository contains the code developed for Stage 1 and 2 of the 2025 Quanser American Control Conference Self-Driving Car Student Competition.

 Our system uses a combination of computer vision techniques and PD control to navigate lanes, detect traffic lights, and handle intersections.

 Due to time and resource constraints, some trade-offs and limitations exist, which are detailed below.

+## Stage 1

 ## Software Setup